Italy Digital Nomad Visa Guide (2024)

 How do I get a digital nomad visa for Italy?

-• Submit all of the mentioned documents (dated no earlier than 3 months) to the Italian diplomatic or consular Representation in the country of origin or permanent residence of the applicants.
+• Submit all of the mentioned documents (dated no earlier than 3 months) to the relevant Italian diplomatic or consular Representative in your country of origin or permanent residence,

-What types of digital nomad visas does Italy offer?
+What other types of visas suitable for digital nomads does Italy offer?

-Since Italy doesn’t have an official digital nomad visa in force just yet, let’s take a look at other visa options available to people who want to live and work remotely in Italy.
+In addition to the official digital nomad visa, there are other visa options people who want to live and work remotely in Italy can look into.

 There are essentially 3 alternative visa options you can explore as a digital nomad in Italy: